You may request an editor or an agent on the booking form. Whilst we can’t guarantee you’ll get your request; we will try our darndest.

 • How to create a great opening chapter

 • SCBWI’s own Kate Mallinder on show vs tell (one of the most common feedback points)

 • Top tips for preparing to for a 1-1

 IMPORTANT NOTE: Submitting a manuscript does not guarantee you will receive a review.
 However, we will endeavour to provide a review to all applicants who send their work by the deadline.
 Refunds for 1-1s will be given in the event of you paying for, but subsequently not being offered, a review.
 Refunds for 1-1s cannot be given if you pay for, but subsequently choose not to submit, a manuscript by the deadline.
 If you pay for a review but find you can no longer attend the conference, refunds can only be given in rare and extenuating circumstances – see the FAQs page for more details.

-2019 Agents and Editors include: Alice Williams (Alice Williams Literary), Becky Bagnell (Lindsay Literary Agency), Bella Pearson (Guppy Books), Catherine Pellegrino (Catherine Pellegrino & Associates), Clare Wallace (Darley Anderson), Davinia Andrew-Lynch (Andlyn), Emily Lamm (Hachette), Gemma Cooper (The Bent Agency), Joanna Moult (Skylark), Joe Marriott (Penguin Random House) and Megan Carroll (Watson Little).
-We are in the process of confirming additional agents and editors so watch this space!
+The 2019 Agents and Editors are: Alice Williams (Alice Williams Literary), Becky Bagnell (Lindsay Literary Agency), Bella Pearson (Guppy Books), Catherine Pellegrino (Catherine Pellegrino & Associates), Clare Wallace (Darley Anderson), Davinia Andrew-Lynch (Andlyn), Emma Lidbury (Walker Books), Frances Taffinder (Walker Books), Gemma Cooper (The Bent Agency), Joanna Moult (Skylark), Joe Marriott (Penguin Random House) and Megan Carroll (Watson Little).

 Further questions?
 Check out our 1-1 FAQs

 Calling all you illustrators out there!
 As you’re busily booking your place at this year’s awesome conference, please take a few moments to read through these notes if you are considering having a portfolio review.